 When preparing to write, keep in mind that:

 Christensen, Jay.
 Executive Summaries Complete The Report.
 California State University Northridge; Clayton, John.
 "Writing an Executive Summary that Means Business."
-Harvard Management Communication Letter (July 2003): 2-4; Murphy, Herta A., Herbert W. Hildebrandt, and Jane P. Thomas.
+Harvard Management Communication Letter (July 2003): 2-4; Keller, Chuck.
+"Stay Healthy with a Winning Executive Summary."
+Technical Communication 41 (1994): 511-517; Murphy, Herta A., Herbert W. Hildebrandt, and Jane P. Thomas.
 Effective Business Communications.
 New York: McGraw-Hill, 1997; Vassallo, Philip.
 "Executive Summaries: Where Less Really is More."
 ETC.: A Review of General Semantics 60 (Spring 2003): 83-90.

 Read the Entire Document

-This may go without saying, but it is critically important that you read your entire research study thoroughly from start to finish before beginning to write the executive summary.
+This may go without saying, but it is critically important that you read the entire research study thoroughly from start to finish before you begin to write the executive summary.
 Take notes as you go along, highlighting important statements of fact, key findings, and recommended courses of action.
-This will better prepare you for how to organize and summarize your study.
+This will better prepare you for how to organize and summarize the study.
 Remember this is not a brief abstract of 300 words or less but, essentially, a mini-paper of your paper, with a focus on recommendations.

 Isolate the Major Points Within the Original Document